What Is Continuous Testing?

 Note: you can't move forward unless you have your test scripts running robustly with little to no false negatives.
 When you are running with minimal false negatives you demonstrate to your organization that you have a reliable automation process.

-This trust is a crucial milestone in the path to continuous testing.
+This trust is a crucial milestone in the path to testing continuously.

 3. Increase Coverage